RekaMocsai/Philosophers/README.md

 Mandatory part:

-Implement dining philosophers with threads and mutexes.
+Implement dining philosophers problem with threads and mutexes.

     pthread_create() - creates a new thread
     pthread_join() - waits until certain thread finishes, not to have zombie threads in the end.